 with the sum on $l$ cyclic, so that $E_{ij}$ corresponds to the edge set of the 2-polytope $P_{ij}$.
 We then have that the 3-polytope $P_i$ is defined by the $(N-1)$ lists $\{l_{ij}\}$ with $j\in S-\{i\}$, and accordingly by the edge sets $E_{ij}$ with $j\in S-\{i\}$.
 Namely, we simply fix the first subscript.
-Requiring that $P_i$ is indeed a 3-polytope for each $i\in S$, we simply carry over the 3-dimensional constraint which is that for all $i,j,k\in S$, $E_{ij;k}=-E_{ik;j}$.
-In order to view these 3-polytopes as being properly ``glued'' along their bounding 2-polytopes, we note that if we first restrict $P$ to $P_i$ and then to $P_{ij}$, we are ``looking at'' the mirror image of the 2-polytope that we would get by first restricting to $P_j$ and then to $P_{ji}$.
+Requiring that $P_i$ is indeed a 3-polytope for each $i\in S$, we simply carry over the three-dimensional constraint which is that for all $i,j,k\in S$, $E_{ij;k}=-E_{ik;j}$.
+In order to view these 3-polytopes as being properly ``glued'' along their boundary 2-polytopes, we note that if we first restrict $P$ to $P_i$ and then to $P_{ij}$, we are looking at the mirror image of the 2-polytope that we would get by first restricting to $P_j$ and then to $P_{ji}$.
 Thus, we need to impose that for all $i,j\in S$, $E_{ij}=-E_{ji}$.
-Combining these two constraints on the edge sets $\{E_{ij}\}$, we are motivated to make the following definition of abstract listed 4-polytopes. \begin{defn} An \textbf{abstract listed 4-polytope} $P$ is equivalent to the following data.\\ i) A set $S=\{1, ..., N\}$ of $N$ distinct boundaries (3-planes) in the above sense. \\ ii) $N^2$ cyclic lists $\{l_{ij}=(k_{ij1}, ..., k_{ijn_{ij}})\}_{1\leq i,j\leq N}$ with each $k_{ijl}\in S$, such that for all $i,j,l\in S$, $E_{ij;l}=(-1)^{|\sigma|}E_{\sigma(ij;l)}$ where $\sigma\in S_3$ is any permutation of 3 objects.\\ \end{defn} At this point it is now clear how to extend our definition of abstract listed polytopes to any dimension, and we do so explicitly in Appendix \ref{app:DPolytopes}.
+Combining these two constraints on the edge sets $\{E_{ij}\}$, we are motivated to make the following definition of vertex 4-polytopes. \begin{defn} A \textbf{vertex 4-polytope} $P$ is equivalent to the following data.\\ i) A set $S=\{1, ..., N\}$ of $N$ distinct boundaries (3-planes) in the above sense. \\ ii) $N\choose 2$ cyclic lists $\{l_{ij}=(k_{ij1}, ..., k_{ijn_{ij}})\}_{1\leq i,j\leq N}$ with each $k_{ijl}\in S$, such that for all $i,j,l\in S$, $E_{ij;l}=(-1)^{|\sigma|}E_{\sigma(ij;l)}$ where $\sigma\in S_3$ is any permutation of 3 objects.\\ \end{defn} At this point it is now clear how to extend our definition of vertex polytopes to any dimension, and we do so explicitly in Appendix \ref{app:DPolytopes}.